jtauber/greek-lemma-mappings/README.md

 `differences.yaml` and `NOTES.md` contain old notes from my work on this back in 2013.
 I need to work through them and update them.

+A newly added file `conflation_sets.txt` lists all the sets of words conflated.
+Not every pair in every set has been conflated but the file partitions all conflated words such that any pair that is conflated appears in the same partition.

 ## What's Planned